microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationServiceEndpoint.md

 ```

 ### -ObjectId
-Specifies the object ID of the application for which the service endpoint is retrieved
+Specifies the object ID of the application for which the service endpoint is retrieved.

 ```yaml
 Type: String